digomattar21/IronPeers/README.md

 # Iron Peers

-IronPeers is a social network made for Ironhack alumni that gives the users freedom to browse channels in ironhack community as well as sharing ideas, files and real chat messaging.
+IronPeers is a social network made for Ironhack alumni that gives the users freedom to create & browse channels in ironhack community as well as sharing ideas, files and real chat messaging.

 ### Features